fboehm/qtl2pleio/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.1
+* local ubuntu 20.04 install, R 4.0.0
-* ubuntu 14.04 (on travis-ci), R 3.5.3
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

-* This is a new release.
+* One note states that "libs" directory is 32.1 Mb in size.

+* This release updates the CRAN package qtl2pleio.

-* The package qtl2 is available through a non-CRAN repository.
+* The package qtl2, suggested by qtl2pleio, is newly available through CRAN.

-## Replies to previous CRAN concerns

-* This is a resubmission of an initially rejected package.

-* I shortened the title in the file DESCRIPTION

-* I removed export tags for some functions that are not needed directly by the user.

-* I mistakenly included code that downloaded files to a new directory.
-I've since deleted those pieces of code.

-* I omitted the abbreviation QTL in the DESCRIPTION file.